HOME *

 STEEP BANK--A bank that charges a real high rate of interest.

-STUDENT PILOT--A new pilot thinking of pawning the furniture in the house in
+STUDENT PILOT--A new pilot thinking of pawning the furniture in the

 order to buy part interest in an airplane.